GuruComposer/SimpleLibrary_FlaskAPI/LIBRARY_MAIN/README.md

 ## run.py

+To run this application without docker, create a virtual environment with python: "python -m venv venv" Activate the virutal environment with the command: "source venv/bin/activate" Navigate to the LIBRARY_MAIN directory that contains "requirements.txt".
+Run the command: "pip install -r requirements.txt"

 To run the server application navigate to project directory in the bash shell.
 Once you are in /library, type "python run.py".
-In a new terminal window navigate to the same directory, and type "python tests.py" to populate the data base and run all the tests, which will pass.
+In a new terminal window navigate to the same directory, and type "python test_api.py" to populate the data base and run all the tests, which will pass.
 The app should run at: http://0.0.0.0:5000/

 ## docker

+Navitage to the directory, LIBRARY_MAIN, that contains the "Dockerfile".
 Build the docker image with the command "docker build -t flaskapp:latest ."

 To run the API with docker, use the command "docker run -it -d -p 5000:5000 flaskapp" This will start the docker container, run the application, populate the database, and run all tests.
-The app will run at: http://0.0.0.0:5000
+The app will run at: http://0.0.0.0:5000/

 ## important notes